noahehall/theBookOfNoah/web_technoligies/opensource/_react.md

 ### useState
     - basics
       - called inside a function component to add local state
+        - CANNOT be called inside a class components
       - state is preserved between re-renders
+        - state is only created on the first render
+        - subsequent renders return the current state value
       - returns an array
         - [0] the current state value
         - [1] function to update the state value